fatfish-lab/aquarium-documentation/src/web/applications/domain.md

 2. Press the `Generate token` button.
 3. Copy the token and paste it in your identity provider.
 4. Copy the SCIM endpoint and paste it in your identity provider.

+> [!info]
+> Aquarium uses the email of a user to uniquely identify them in the SCIM API.
+So if your identity provider lets you choose the `userName` used in the SCIM API, you should use the `email` or its equivalent.
+> If you don't use the email as SCIM `userName`, you will have errors when trying to sync an existing user.

 [details How to configure SCIM with Okta ?